RBGeorgiev/javascript-practice/algorithms/pathfinding/README.md

 # Pathfinding visualization

-Visualization of the AStar pathfinding algorithm written in JavaScript
+Visualization of pathfinding algorithms written in JavaScript